 A wrongful death lawsuit may also be filed to recover funeral expenses as well as lost financial support that the deceased would have provided had the death not occurred.

 You must prove negligence to be entitled to these benefits.
 A New Jersey work accident lawyer should be consulted.

 Getting Legal Help with Workers’ Compensation Benefits

 Unfortunately, many employers try to deny legitimate benefits claims or unfairly limit the benefits that a worker is entitled to receive.
 To ensure you get the full compensation you deserve, it is important that you understand your legal rights.
-It is also important that you consult with an experienced New Jersey workers’ compensation attorney.
+It is also important that you consult with an experienced workers’ compensation attorney.

 At Davis, Saperstein & Salomon, P.C., our experienced New Jersey workers’ compensation lawyers are here to help.
 We have secured compensation for thousands of injured and ill employees throughout New Jersey and obtained more than $350 million in settlements and verdicts for our clients.
 Let us put our legal experience to work for you.

 Call us toll-free at (800) LAW-2000 or use our online form for a free initial consultation, including home and hospital consultations.
 We charge no fee unless we recover for you and your family.